lyon-fnal/centos-gm2-dev/README.md

 ### 5.1 Use the host file system

-You should use the host file system as much as possible and avoid writing to `/home/vagrant`.
+You should use the host file system as much as possible and avoid writing to `/home/vagrant`, which is in the VM's filesystem.

 The VM's file system lives in a file on your host machine.
 The more you write to the VM's file system, the larger that file becomes.
 It will never shrink.
 To avoid it becoming huge, use a directory on your host machine like `/Users/fred/Development/whatever`.
 Because that is served with NFS, access should be very fast.
 You can put g-2 code and executables there too.